leetemil/thesis/README.md

 # MASTER'S THESIS
 Master's Thesis Git Repository.

+## Debbie Marks Questions
+- skip connections
+- model diagram
+- tanh, sigma split activations, what up?
+- spearman rho calculation? is it the same as deep sequence?
+- data: how did you exactly get these?
+How can we reproduce the process.
+How is it different from deep sequence, i.e. can this difference explain the change in performance?

 ## 2020-01-28 Wouter Questions
 - Variational Auto Encoders: what exactly is forced to be unit Gaussian?
 - Metrics and benchmarks